Who doesn't love chocolate? It's smooth and creamy and undeniably one of life’s simple pleasures.

 Take, for example, iron, which is vital to promoting oxygen transport to your cells.
 In some studies, iron deficiency has been linked to hair loss.16 Zinc, meanwhile, is essential for supporting tissue growth and repair.
 Proper zinc intake, according to studies, may boost hair growth and overall health.17

-Discover first-hand the health-boosting power of chocolate with chocolate cacao nibs, and find out how to make a guilt-free chocolate cake with this Crazy Healthy Chocolate Cake Recipe.
-Also, make sure to sign up for Swanson Health Emails to get expert advice and our best promotions delivered straight to your inbox.
+Discover first-hand the health-boosting power of chocolate with chocolate cacao nibs.
+Make sure to sign up for Swanson Health Emails to get expert advice and our best promotions delivered straight to your inbox.

 Lindsey is a nationally recognized registered dietitian and nutritionist with a soft spot for pie.
 She empowers people to take charge of their health by finding the balance between the pleasure and nourishment in food.